criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 The surprising answer is 'Yes, we can', under some rather mild assumptions.
 More precisely, we will construct an unbiased estimate of how many clicks we would have got with test policy.

 Let's already state those assumptions:
 - we are in a 'contextual bandit' setting.
-See the previous post for more details, but this mostly means that what's happening at a timestep $i$ does not depend on the other timesteps.
+See the previous post for more details, but this mostly means that what is happening at a timestep $i$ does not depend on the other timesteps.
 - the policy $\pi_0$ used to collect data must be stochastic and explore all the actions: for any state $x$ and action $a$, $\pi_0$ should play $a$ in state $x$ with a non $0$ probability.

-Under those hypothesis, we can estimate the total reward we would have got when using $\pi_{test}$ with the 'Importance Sampling Estimator' (IPS), defined as follow:
+Under those hypotheses, we can estimate the total reward we would have got when using $\pi_{test}$ with the 'Importance Sampling Estimator' (IPS), defined as follow:

 <script type="math/tex; mode=display"> ips :=  \frac{1}{n} \times \sum_\limits{ i \in {1...n} } \frac{ \pi_{test}(x_i,a_i) }{ \pi_0(x_i,a_i) } r_i </script>